StackExchange/dnscontrol/docs/opinions.md

 things (even if they are technically legal).

-# Opinion #3: dnsconfig.js are not zonefiles.
+# Opinion #3: dnsconfig.js are not zonefiles

 A zonefile can list any kind of DNS record.
 It has no judgement and no morals.
 It will let you do bad practices as long as the bits are